 It is interesting, then, that posterity has settled on the mythical moment of the Thesenanschlag as the origin of the Reformation; indeed it may be informative of the way historical narratives are created.
 Erasmus, of course, never broke with the Catholic Church but did abandon Basle when iconoclasm broke out there in 1529.
 He remained an ambiguous figure, a Nicodemite to his Reformation critics, but not a Protestant and therefore not an acceptable causa Reformationis.
 Zwingli’s career never offered a satisfactory Reformation moment: the ‘affair of the sausages’ was too trivial (one cannot possibly imagine Ferdinand Pauwels painting Zwingli eating a sausage with the requisite gravitas), while the Zürich disputations were perhaps too imprecise.
 Besides, both events took place long after Luther’s ‘hier stehe ich’ at Worms.
 By contrast, the Thesenanschlag literally nailed the Reformation to a date and a place.
 Memory seems to prefer those sharply-defined edges, and that is why the Reformation will be commemorated this month rather than on the quincentenary of one of those more schismatic moments that actually took place.

-Shakespeare, Memory and the Iconography of Death by Dr Lawrence Green (CSR Associate Fellow).
-21st February 2017
+Shakespeare, Memory and the Iconography of Death by Dr Lawrence Green (CSR Honorary Research Fellow), February 2017

 When the skeleton unearthed in a car park in the City of Leicester in September 2012 was confirmed in February the following year to be that of King Richard III there was almost universal rejoicing.
 The Guardian reported that “there were cheers” when the identity was verified “beyond reasonable doubt” and announced at a Press Conference; the Express – with a characteristic pun – cordially declared: ‘Hunch pays off…’.